wuboy0307/go-gpdb/README.md

 This reposistory is split into two parts

-+ gpdb CLI
++ Gpdb cli

-    The gpdb CLI helps to download, install, remove and manage the software of GPDB / GPCC.
+    The gpdb cli helps to download, install, remove and manage the software of GPDB / GPCC.

-+ datalab CLI
++ Datalab cli

-    The datalab CLI helps to create & manage vagrant VM's provisioning.
+    The datalab cli helps to create & manage vagrant VM's provisioning.

 Table of Contents
 =================